splace/persist/README.md

+#persist

-  * flag - command line flags
+  * flag - command line flags.

 example:

 	...
 	flag.Parse()
-	persist.FlagSet(flag.CommandLine)  // added line: so flags parsed above are completed using stored attribs, and updated/added as needed.
+	persist.FlagSet(flag.CommandLine)  // added line: default FlagSet has any missing flags filled in with stored values, any included flags are added/updated to the store.
 	...

 installation: